-The district distinguishes between operating revenues and expenses from non-operating ones.
-Operating revenues and expenses result from providing services and producing and delivering goods in connection with a district's principal ongoing operations.
-The principal operating revenues of the district are charges to customers for lease rents of the airport and the Port's commercial, retail and industrial development buildings.
-Operating expenses for the district include (e.g., the cost of sales and services, administrative expenses, depreciation on capital assets, etc.).
+The Port distinguishes between operating revenues and expenses from non-operating ones.
+Operating revenues and expenses result from providing services and producing and delivering goods in connection with the Port's principal ongoing operations.
+The principal operating revenues of the Port are charges to customers for lease rents of the airport and the Port's commercial, retail and industrial development buildings.
+Operating expenses for the Port include (e.g., the cost of sales and services, administrative expenses, depreciation on capital assets, etc.).
 All revenues and expenses not meeting this definition are reported as non-operating revenues and expenses